openkraken/website/docs/guide/basic/style.en-US.md

   </div>
   <div>
     Kraken is a high-performance rendering engine based on W3C standards.
-The bottom layer of Kraken is based on Flutter Perform rendering, through its self-drawn rendering feature, to ensure multi-end consistency.
+The bottom layer of Kraken is based on Flutter Perform rendering and ensure multi-end consistency through its self-drawn rendering feature.
 The upper layer is based on W3C Standard implementation, with a very large front-end developer ecosystem.
   </div>